nightcrawler-/spring-boot-kafka/ReadMe.md

 	- A producer, who enables the publication of records and data to topics.
 	- A consumer, who reads messages and data from topics.

-Create a topic `TutorialTopic`:
+Create a topic `Nakuru`:

-`~/kafka/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic TutorialTopic`
+`~/kafka/bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic Nakuru`

 Next, create a Kafka consumer using the kafka-console-consumer.sh script.
 It expects the ZooKeeper server’s hostname and port, along with a topic name as arguments.

-The following command consumes messages from TutorialTopic.
+The following command consumes messages from Nakuru.
 Note the use of the --from-beginning flag, which allows the consumption of messages that were published before the consumer was started:

-`~/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic TutorialTopic --from-beginning`
+`~/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic Nakuru --from-beginning`

+To publish a message to the Nakuru topic:
+`echo "Hello, World, from Nakuru" | ~/kafka/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic Nakuru > /dev/null`

 ## Running the sample app

 The sample app is a library application that has a producer and a consumer

+### Producer

+Think of this as the host of your regular API endpoints, `/api/v1/county`.
+It receives requests from clients and publishes them to the broker.
+Or, has your `controllers` ?

+#### 1. Create the Spring Boot app

+Follow the steps at `https://start.spring.io/` to create and download the starter project.